FK Auda

-Futbola klubs Auda is a Latvian professional football club, playing in the Latvian Higher League, the highest division of domestic football.
-They are based in Ķekava, near the capital Riga.
-Auda won their first ever major trophy in the final of the Latvian Cup.
+Futbola klubs Auda (FK Auda) is a Latvian professional football club, playing in the Latvian Higher League, the highest division of domestic football.
+They are based in Ķekava, near the capital Riga, however, recently they have been playing most games in stadiums in Riga.
+Auda won their first ever major trophy in the final of the 2022 Latvian Cup, repeating this in 2025.

 History

-The history of Auda goes back to 1969, when the football team of the kolhoz 9. maijs first appeared in the lower divisions of the Latvian championships.
-This team played its matches in Vecmīlgrāvis in Alberts Šeibelis Stadium, named after the former Latvia national football team captain Alberts Šeibelis.
+The history of Auda goes back to 1969, when the football team of the fishing kolkhoz 9. maijs first appeared in the lower divisions of the Soviet Latvian championships.
+This team played its home matches at the Auda Stadium in Vecmīlgrāvis, Riga, later renamed the Alberts Šeibelis Stadium after the former Latvia national football team captain Alberts Šeibelis.
 The club played in the lower divisions of Latvian football, its only seasons in the top league came in 1986–1987 but those also did not bring good results.

-In the late 1980s, the name of the kolhoz and the football team was changed to Auda.
+After the restoration of the independence of Latvia, n 1991, after the collapse of the kolkhoz system, the kolkhoz was transformed into the joint stock company Auda, with the name of the football team being changed as well.
 In 1991, under the management of Valerijs Leitāns and Juris Docenko, Auda made its debut in the top division of the Latvian championships, the Virslīga.
 In a competition among 20 teams, Auda finished 15th.
-The following season, the team RFK was reformed on the basis of the Auda squad.
-Under this name the team, including many young players, participated in 1. līga (the second division of Latvian football).
-But results which would correspond to the name of RFK did not come so in 1995, the team reverted to its former name of Auda.
+The following season, the former 1930s team RFK was refounded on the basis of the Auda squad.
+Under this name the team, including many young players, participated in the 1. līga (the second division of Latvian football) from 1992 to 1994.
+But results which would correspond to the name of RFK did not come, so in 1995 the team reverted to its former name of Auda.
 The following three years it played in the third division, the 2. līga.